 The flight mission has been divided into a series of parameters.
 Teams do not need to complete every parameter.
-The available parameters are listed in the Flight Operations Scoring Chart.
+The available parameters are listed in the flight operations scoring guide.

+6.1.
+PAYLOAD DELIVERY SPECIFICATIONS

-- 6.1.
-Payload Delivery Specifications - 6.1.1.
+- 6.1.1.
 Payload delivery mechanism must be designed and built by team members.
 No commercially available payload mechanisms allowed. - 6.1.2.
 Payload delivery mechanism must be powered by primary battery source. - 6.1.3.
-Payload delivery mechanism(s) may be removable and installed only for the drop portion of the event. - 6.1.4 No portion of the payload delivery mechanism may remain attached to payloads after delivery.
+Payload delivery mechanism(s) may be removable and installed only for the drop portion of the event. - 6.1.4 No portion of the payload delivery mechanism may remain attached to payloads after delivery. - 6.1.5.

-6.1.5.
 Payload details: